Pretoria: Tshwane University of Technology

 The Tshwane University of Technology (commonly referred to as TUT) is a higher education institution, offering vocational oriented diplomas and degrees, and came into being through a merger of Technikon Northern Gauteng, Technikon North-West and Technikon Pretoria.
 TUT caters for approximately 60,000 students and it has become the largest residential higher education institution in South Africa.

 CSIR

 The Council for Scientific and Industrial Research (CSIR) is South Africa's central scientific research and development organisation.
 It was established by an act of parliament in 1945 and is situated on its own campus in the city.
 It is the largest research and development organisation in Africa and accounts for about 10% of the entire African R&D budget.
 It has a staff of approximately 3,000 technical and scientific researchers, often working in multi-disciplinary teams.
-In 2002, Dr. Sibusiso Sibisi was appointed as the president and CEO of the CSIR.
+In 2002, Sibusiso Sibisi was appointed as the president and CEO of the CSIR.